 I really love being part of Swindon SEND Families Voice and look forward to what is to come!

-Joanna joined our team as a parent reprsentative in June 2019.
-She has recently attended meeting with Health and Aiming High.
+Joanna joined our team as a Parent Representative in June 2019.
+She has recently attended meetings with Health and Aiming High.